 - Our new figures show that obese women have around a 40 per cent greater risk of developing a weight-related cancer in their lifetime than women of a healthy weight.
 The Daily Mail covered this, here’s our press release and our infographic below has a breakdown of the figures.

 - US scientists found that a person’s genetic make-up might determine whether they could benefit from taking aspirin to prevent bowel cancer.
-We covered this, and here’s a blog post about the possible pros and cons of aspirin.
+Here’s a blog post about the possible pros and cons of aspirin.

 - Google filed a patent application for a wrist-worn device (it doesn’t actually exist yet) that could target and kill cancer cells in the blood.
 BuzzFeed News and the Daily Telegraph covered this, which sounds similar to their announcement about a ‘cancer nano-detector’ last autumn.
 But there’s been no published research on any of these ideas, so it’s clearly still at the drawing-board stage.